RehanSaeed/rehansaeed.github.io/content/posts/2020/the-fastest-nuget-package-ever-published-probably/index.md

 ![GitHub Releases](./images/GitHub-Releases-1062x600.png)

 Next we need to create some default labels that we can apply to pull requests.
 This will help us create automatic release notes for any NuGet packages we release.
 The `bug`, `enhancement` and `maintenance` labels will categorise changes in our release notes.
 The `major`, `minor` and `patch` labels will automatically generate a semantic versioning 2.0 compliant version number for us.
+Unfortunately, we can't use the GitHub CLI to create these for us at this time, so we'll have to do it manually.

 ![GitHub Labels](./images/GitHub-Labels-1106x756.png)